 The environment was quite different in the early-1800’s.
 Granted, to be a woman in those days was not the best thing in the world.
 You had no rights and were entirely dependent upon the good will–or lack thereof–of your closest male relatives.
 You couldn’t vote.
 You couldn’t hold office.
 You couldn’t hold a career–unless, perhaps, you were wealthy and could be counted as an eccentric.
 Even your children weren’t your own.
 You carried them for 9 months, risked your life to deliver them as the mortality rate for both mother and child were high in those days (thank heavens for modern medicine…it does have some redeeming qualities at least!) but they belonged to your husband.
-However, one thing that struck me over and again as I walked through the village yesterday–and on many other occasions when I’ve visited the village–is how peaceful it is.
+However, one thing that struck me over and again as I walked through this re-created village yesterday–and on many other occasions when I’ve visited–is how peaceful it is.
 And how full of life it is!

 The ecologist in me marveled at the squirrels and chipmunks who seemed almost tame.
 Doubtless, they’re used to getting a bit of lunch from visitors eating outdoors but they would come quite close as they scampered about, sensing that their world in the village was safe from motorized vehicles and most predation.
 Birdsong was the perfect counterpoint to their chirping.
 I watched a flock of Canada geese take flight from one of the pastures and land on the Quinebaug River moments later, honking for the sheer joy of being alive.
-And, like the chipmunks and squirrels, a flock of wild turkeys merely stopped to regard me warily as our paths crossed in another pasture, somehow as spellbound as I by the peace and tranquility that permeates OSV.
+And, like the chipmunks and squirrels, a flock of wild turkeys merely stopped to regard me warily as our paths crossed in another pasture, somehow as spellbound as I by the peace and tranquility that permeates this museum.
 Dragon- and damselflies, butterflies (what’s left of them at this time of year…) and various other species of wildlife populated the village and, it was through them, that I caught a real sense of what life must’ve been like in that point in time.
-Route 20 is just beyond the trees that surround the village yet no traffic could be heard; no profanity; no rude gestures made; no music blaring from car stereos (and, hypocritical though this statement is as I’ve certainly done my share of blasting the music about town, I can appreciate the lack of noise pollution in OSV); no negative news’ stories dancing across the boob-tube–no boob-tube at all and that is probably the best blessing of all.
-Though crimes were committed in the early-1800’s, all traces of fear of such crimes melted away as I entered the village.
+A major boulevard is just beyond the trees that surround the museum yet no traffic could be heard; no profanity; no rude gestures made; no music blaring from car stereos (and, hypocritical though this statement is as I’ve certainly done my share of blasting the music about town, I can appreciate the lack of noise pollution); no negative news’ stories dancing across the boob-tube–no boob-tube at all and that is probably the best blessing of all.
+Though crimes were committed in the early-1800’s, all traces of fear of such crimes melted away as I entered the museum.
 As always, the yearning to truly step back in time and live exactly that way gripped me deep inside and stayed.
 As always, when I reluctantly leave, I feel the familiar longing for such a peaceful life.
 Yes, it was hard.
 Yes, people worked much harder than they do now.
 But it seems that life was better appreciated then and the simple pleasures sufficient unto the day…

 People went to church in those days.
 God was a central part of both family and community life.
 He was part of everyone’s professional lives, too.
 “Spare” time was spent with family pursuing quiet pastimes like games, reading, singing or picnicking after church on Sunday.
 Nature was respected and enjoyed (though trees were wasted in abundance…).
 Today, it is also enjoyed but exploited and abused for our own selfish gains as well.